mcgizzle/Distributed-Argon/README.md

 The patterns can be
 `work-stealing` or `master-slave`
 #### Note
-The number of workers can be edited by altering the worker.sh script.
+The number of workers, host address and port numbers, can be edited by altering the worker.sh and manager.sh scripts.

 ## Viewing the results